srawlins/gmp/README.markdown

       hamdist                  the hamming distance between two integers out_raw                  output to IO object
       inp_raw                  input from IO object
-      sizeinbase(b)            digits in base b
+      export                   export to a byte array (String) import                   import from a byte array (String) sizeinbase(b)            digits in base b
       size_in_bin              digits in binary
       size                     number of limbs